-Even if you didn’t commit any crime before you were caught, if your intention was to steal or commit a crime, you can still be convicted
+- Even if you didn’t commit a crime before you were caught, you could still be convicted of burglary if you intended to steal or commit a crime.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347